f3-factory/F3com-data/pingback/main.md

 string listen ( callback $func [ , string $path = NULL ] )
 ```

-This function allows you to receive ping, check if local page is pingback-enabled, verify source contents, and use a given callback function to return a XML-RPC response
+This function allows you to receive ping, check if local page is pingback-enabled, verify source contents, and use a given callback function to return a XML-RPC response.

 If `$path` is not provided, the [BASE](quick-reference#base) system variable is used.

 On error, `die` with the related [xmlrpc_encode_request](http://php.net/manual/en/function.xmlrpc-encode-request.php "php.net :: xmlrpc_encode_request") message.

 Example: